shane-clark-baruch/MTH4355-Projects/project-1-unix/README.md

 * Your program **wsed** must be invoked with an \[option\] and one file on the command line; it should just print out each file in turn.
 The options are outlined below.
-  * `./wsed -m substitution regexp replacement file`:   Attempt to match `regexp` against the pattern space.
-If successful, replace that portion matched with `replacement`.
+  * `./wsed -m substitution val1 val2 file`:   Attempt to match `val1` against the pattern space.
+If successful, replace that portion matched with `val2`.
-  * `./wsed -m translation source dest file`: Transliterate the characters in the pattern space which appear in `source` to the corresponding character in `dest`.
-If the `source` and `dest` strings are of different lengths, then you should print `wsed: Translation strings not equal length`(followed by a newline), return 1, and exit.
+  * `./wsed -m translation source dest file`: Transliterate the characters in the pattern space which appear in `val1` to the corresponding character in `val2`.
+If the `val1` and `val2` strings are of different lengths, then you should print `wsed: Translation strings not equal length`(followed by a newline), return 1, and exit.
-  * `./wsed --help` prints out the help text for this program.
+  * `./wsed --help` and `./wsed -h` prints out the help text for this program.
+For detailed output, check tests/10.out.
 * In all non-error cases, **wsed** should exit with status code 0, usually by returning a 0 from **main()** (or by calling **exit(0)**).
 * If **wsed** is passed incorrect formatting (for example, not enough or two many arguments), it should print